phetsims/natural-selection/doc/implementation-notes.md

 This pattern is used in places where things (like UI components) are created by iterating over the GenePool.
 When implementation started on this sim, creating tandem names in this way was discouraged, because it's impossible to search the code for such a tandem name.
-That policy loosened up late in the implementation, because it forces you to resort to what I call brute-force coding.
+That policy loosened up late in the implementation, because it forces you to resort to what I call brute-force coding, which results in duplicated/boilerplate code.
 If I had it to do over, I would do more iterating over GenePool, and generate more tandem names using string concatenation.
 I upgraded to this approach in a few low-risk places late in the game, but there were many places (detailed in [natural-selection#224](https://github.com/phetsims/natural-selection/issues/224)) where it was just too risky.